jonathanlinat/es6-retrogaming-series-pong/README.md

 ### Build Prod Version

-Create a Production version of your project.
+Create a Production version of the game.

 ```
 $ npm run build
 ```

+### Gameplay

+Start a new game clicking on the black background.
+Use your mouse to move the paddles.
+If one of the players reach the final score of 11, he wins the game.

 ### Features

-* Webpack 4.8.1
+* Webpack 4.8.3
 * ES6 Support via [babel-loader](https://github.com/babel/babel-loader)
 * SASS Support via [sass-loader](https://github.com/jtangelder/sass-loader)
 * Linting via [eslint-loader](https://github.com/MoOx/eslint-loader)